 This involves safeguarding the accuracy and completeness of information and processing methods and therefore requires preventing deliberate or accidental, partial or complete, destruction, or unauthorised modification, of either physical assets or electronic data.
-There must be appropriate contingency including for network(s), e-commerce system(s), web site(s), extranet(s) and data back-up plans, and security incident reporting.
-The Organisation must comply with all relevant data-related legislation in those jurisdictions within which it operates.
+There shall be appropriate contingency including for network(s), e-commerce system(s), web site(s), extranet(s) and data back-up plans, and security incident reporting.
+The Organisation shall comply with all relevant data-related legislation in those jurisdictions within which it operates.

 of the physical (assets)

-The physical assets of the Organisation including but not limited to computer hardware, data cabling, telephone systems, filing systems and physical data files.
+The physical assets of the Organisation, including but not limited to, computer hardware, data cabling, telephone systems, filing systems and physical data files.

 and information assets